 GROW (Gaining Relationships and Occupational Wins)

-Every person with Down syndrome has dreams of potential joys and accomplishments.
-GROW is a small group program for adults with Down syndrome focusing on two pillars of a rewarding, independent adulthood: meaningful relationships and gainful employment.
-It is about celebrating small joys in life, like sharing laughs with friends, conquering the nerves of a job interview, and flirting with your crush.
-GROW also helps prepare for monumental moments, such as discovering how your strengths can contribute to your community and exploring the ideas of finding intimacy and love.
+G.R.O.W is a small group program for adults with Down syndrome focusing on two pillars of a rewarding, independent adulthood: meaningful relationships and gainful employment.
+It is a celebration of the small joys in life – sharing laughs with friends, conquering the nerves of a job interview, and flirting with your crush, to preparing for the monumental moments – discovering how your strengths can contribute to your community and exploring the ideas of finding intimacy and love.

-The final curriculum is customized to the needs of group participants.
+The final curriculum will be customized to fit the needs of our unique group of participants.
 Relationship topics may include:

-- SIECCAN Canadian Guidelines for Sexual Health Education standards
+- other learning standards from the SIECCAN Canadian Guidelines for Sexual Health education.

 Families should inquire if a program offers financial assistance or if they qualify for funding (e.g. Variety, CKNW, At Home Program, CLBC) at the time of registration.
 Financial assistance allocation is at the sole discretion of the DSRF.
 Families not part of a funding program (such as the Autism Funding Unit or the At Home Program) are required to pay the full fee of the session.
 Sessions are billed once monthly.
 Depending on the funding model, you will receive an invoice for any monies owing and/ or organizations will be billed directly.
 You must pay in order to ensure continuity of services.